Online Camp FAQs

-Q: What technology do I need for online summer camp?
+Q: What technology do I need for online camp?

-A: Spindrift’s online summer camp requires a stable internet connection and a desktop or laptop computer or a tablet computer.
+A: Spindrift’s online camps require a stable internet connection and a desktop or laptop computer or a tablet computer.
 Your computer will need to be able to receive email and run the Zoom application with little difficulty.
 In addition, a computer microphone and camera will be needed if not already included in your laptop or device.
+We recommend that you test your child’s connection prior to the start of camp to ensure they have the optimum experience.
 We are happy to assist you in setting up your Zoom connection and can run a test session with you.
 In addition, we have found this tutorial a helpful resource for those new to Zoom.

 Q: Will my child wear headphones when on the Zoom sessions?